 The molten iron was poured into moulds made in a sand bed and arranged with a large central trough and many smaller troughs running from it at right angles.
 These moulds – redolent of a pig suckling its young – give the iron its name.

 Pig-iron was of limited use since the amount of carbon introduced to the metal from the burning fuel made it very brittle.

 Steel is made from iron combined with around 1% carbon.
 The presence of the appropriate amount of carbon creates a metal that can be forged and hardened.

-Over centuries of experimentation it was learned that a reliable way to create steel was to begin by removing the carbon from pig-iron (which contained variable quantities of carbon but generally too much for making steel) and then to add back a small amounts of carbon using techniques that allowed them to do this in a controlled and repeatable fashion.
+Over centuries of experimentation it was learned that a reliable way to create steel was to begin by removing the carbon from pig-iron (which contained variable quantities of carbon but generally too much for making steel) and then to add back a small amounts of carbon using techniques that allowed this to be done in a controlled and repeatable fashion.